Wick rotation derivation for weak values of the density and time-dependent density functional theory: Discussion

 \subsection{The Pauli exclusion principle}

-In practical calculations, the effects of the Pauli exclusion principle can be included as a Pauli potential through the exchange-correlation term in DFT.
-This does not however provide any ontology for Pauli effects consistent with the classical statistical mechanical derivation of SCFT based on ring polymers.
+In practical calculations, the effects of the Pauli exclusion principle can be included as a Pauli contribution through the exchange-correlation term in DFT.
+This does not however provide any model for Pauli effects consistent with the classical statistical mechanical derivation of SCFT based on ring polymers.
 If this picture of quantum particles is followed rigorously -- that quantum particles are thermal ring polymers, that is, they are cyclic trajectories in imaginary time -- then we must impart all the properties of time on imaginary time (except of course, cyclicity and complexity).
-In this we follow Feynman's original development \cite{Feynman1953b}: if cyclic imaginary time indeed behaves like real time, then particles cannot exist at the same position and imaginary time just as they cannot exist at the same position and time.
-Feynman did not allow overlaps, and this leads to shell structure in atoms and molecules that is known to be a consequence of the Pauli exclusion principle \cite{Thompson2020, Kealey2024, Sillaste2022, LeMaitre2023a}.
+In this we follow Feynman's original development \cite{Feynman1953b}: if trajectories in cyclic imaginary time indeed behaves like those in real time, then different particles cannot exist at the same position and imaginary time just as they cannot exist at the same position and time.
+Feynman did not allow such overlaps, and this leads to shell structure in atoms and molecules that is known to be a consequence of the Pauli exclusion principle \cite{Thompson2020, Kealey2024, Sillaste2022, LeMaitre2023a}.
 More than this, in reference \onlinecite{Kealey2024}, exact Fermi-Dirac statistics were incorporated into the partition functions of ring polymers representing quantum particles in order to model electrons in a calculation of the beryllium atom.
 It was shown that these partition functions are exactly equivalent to classical partition functions for imaginary time trajectories that obey excluded volume, including topological effects associated with rings.
-This first principles calculation of the shell structure of the beryllium atom with no free parameters showed excellent agreement with Hartree-Fock theory, with the only approximation (in addition to ignoring classical correlations) coming from the neglect of electron self-interactions.
+This first principles calculation of the shell structure of the beryllium atom with no free parameters showed excellent agreement with Hartree-Fock theory, with the only approximation in addition to ignoring classical correlations coming from the neglect of electron self-interactions.
+This is despite not using an orbital approach, where orthogonal orbitals would automatically give an antisymmetric wave function if the many-particle wave function is formed as a Slater determinant.
+In fact, the statistics of ring polymers with no overlaps, as explained in reference \onlinecite{Kealey2024}, are exactly those given in section \ref{sec-finiteT}, with equation (\ref{q2}) being exactly expressible as a Slater determinant \cite{Zhao2020}.
+So any ring polymers representing fermions have to obey these no-overlap statistics, effectively enforcing orthogonal initial conditions on the orbitals.
 More evidence in support of this classical imaginary time excluded volume interpretation of the Pauli exclusion principle, including scaling theory arguments, further SCFT calculations, and constraints on the electron density, are reviewed in reference \onlinecite{Kealey2024}.
 Thus the mapping between imaginary time and real time provides not just the dynamics of TDDFT as shown in the previous sections, but it also automatically includes the effects of fermion exchange and the Pauli exclusion principle.